freealise/freealise/fashion/business.md

 https://www.saintjavelin.com/pages/contact-us
 monetize own clothes - how ?
 second hand store of any household items with custom pricing and KYC (~freemarket)
+embroidery machine for cross stitching on existing garments